bump-sh/github-action/README.md

 More details about the MCP server feature are available on [this dedicated help section](https://docs.bump.sh/help/mcp-servers/).

-This feature is currently in closed beta.
-Request an early access at hello@bump.sh

 ## Inputs

 * `doc` (required unless you deploy a directory on a hub): Documentation slug or id.
 Can be found in the documentation settings on https://bump.sh/dashboard